 The generic animated version, which only lasted a year or so.

 1991 – 1994

 The generic look remained on air for 6 years, long after the vast majority of ITV companies had binned their respective generic idents.
 So on 5th September 1994 saw a long overdue refresh to Yorkshire presentation.
 Images from around the region were placed beneath a radiant chevron.
 The new idents were the first YTV idents not to feature the “Ilkley Moor Ba’ Tat” jingle used since the station’s launch.
-Over 30 variation were created
+Over 30 variations were created

-Film Ident, With thanks to Aidan Lunn for the images
+Film Ident, with thanks to Aidan Lunn for the images

 Night time version – with thanks to Benriggers.

 Apparently employees of Yorkshire’s Taste & Decency dept. were out on a day trip when a Leeds-based design team created this nightmarish ident.
 Introduced on 3rd October 1996, a gold chevron turns into a gold 3 which turns into a spinning gold chevron.
 Er, that’s about it, but at least the famous Yorkshire jingle had returned.
 The ident remained in use until 8th March 1998.

 Short version, With thanks to Aidan Lunn for the pics

 A year after Yorkshire Television was brought out by Granada, the idents were revised on Monday 9th March 1998.
 The Only difference being all reference to “Channel 3″ being dropped, with the Chevorn just spinning on its own.